Ahren-Chen/Piraten-Kapern/logbook.md

 * Allowed user input on how many random players they want and how many players using the combination strategy they want.
 * Finished F10 by implementing an option to aim only for combos for players.
 I also made some variables global to the player class.
 * Going to work on implementing some work of logic when choosing what to reroll instead of randomly doing it when playing for combos.

+Jan 21 2023:
+* Completed F14 by having the player roll based on a strategy.
+The player will choose a face that occurs the most amount of times, and reroll everything but that face until a face appears 3 or more times.